vvybclock/sequences_and_connection_tables/ybclock/README.md

 extra parameters that will be useful.

 This class takes advantage of the ability to use metadata researched above.

+For an example of the wonderful simplicity this gives the analysis, see `ybclock.analysis.scripts.cavity_scan_analysis`.

 ## Hardware Versioning